7 2 P R I M A R Y C O L O U R S

-The 3 primary colours in 24 languages
+The 3 primary colours in 24 European languages

-A colour is assigned to each letter of the alphabet; the names of the primary colours can therefore be written in coloured squares instead of letters.
+A random colour is assigned to each letter of the alphabet; the names of the primary colours can therefore be written in coloured squares instead of letters.
 The assigned colours apply to all 3 works.

-The second work shows all 24 x 3 primary colours one after the other, again arranged according to each language's number of speakers, in descending order.
+The second work (below left) shows all 24 x 3 primary colours one after the other, again arranged according to each language's number of speakers, in descending order.
 The words are separated from each other by a colourless square.

 This body of work was produced in pre-Internet days.
-The gathering of information was slow and labourious: it involved library research, phone calls to foreign embassies and visits to the various language institutes of the University of Geneva.
+The gathering of information was slow and labourious: It involved library research, phone calls to foreign embassies and visits to the various language institutes of the University of Geneva.

 All embroideries were realised by local artisans in Antananarivo, Madagascar.

-(embroidered cotton, 24 works of 15 x 15 cm, 2 works of 52 x 34/70 cm, 1999)
+(Embroidered cotton, 24 works, each 15 x 15 cm, 2 works, 52 x 34 cm and 52 x 70 cm, 1999)